 All Freelo features are perfect.
 Nothing is missing and there is nothing extra.
 I have never seen such a perfectly tuned software.

-We are trying to plan now, because especially for freelancers, it's hard to work with us.
-We had Valentine's Day ready in November.
-But for example, last year's feast "burning prices" on Witch Burning Day was the most successful event in Rybizak's history.
-Until this March, and yet we came up with it about 18 hours before launch.
+We are trying to plan now, because especially for freelancers, it's hard for us.
+For example, we had Valentine's Day ready in November.
+But for example, last year's ”prize burning" on Witch Burning Day was the most successful event for us in Rybizak's history until this March, and yet we came up with it about 18 hours before launch.
 And we did it.
-This year the "burning prices" will be the second Black Friday (we cancelled that one in 2020 due to the stock inventory).
+This year the prize burning will be the second Black Friday (we cancelled that one in 2020 because we couldn't handle the stock).

 💖První máj, lásky čas...💖 Naše speciální vína jsou tu zas.💖 Ukaž, že nemáš 🤖srdce z plechu🤖 a vyjádři se ze svých citů věru originálně.💝 Naše limitovaná Prvomájová kolekce je pro to jako stvořená.🥰